 At NorthEast Plastic Surgery, we want to make sure you have the most accurate information before moving ahead with surgery.
 As such, we do not advertise set prices for any of our procedures on our website.
 This philosophy adheres to the guidelines for advertising of regulated health services, provided by the Australian Medical Board.

-The cost of your initial consultation with one of our experienced surgeons is $145, though a portion of this cost may be claimed from Medicare provided you have a referral from your GP.
+There is a cost for an initial consultation at our Melbourne clinic, with the potential to receive a portion of this back via Medicare where eligible for rebate, provided you have a referral from your GP.
+You can call our Melbourne office on (03) 9088 5000 to enquire about any out-of-pocket costs before your initial consultation as well.
 All consultations are made by appointment and you should allow one hour for your consultation to ensure adequate time for examination and any necessary questions.

 Whilst the procedure is occasionally performed under local anaesthetic with sedation, it is most commonly performed under general anaesthetic administered by specialist anaesthetists in an accredited hospital.